mrmohitg/mrmohitg/README.md

 - 👋 Hi, I’m @mrmohitg
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java and Salesforce
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and Salesforce
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on Java and Salesforce
 - 📫 How to reach me mr.mohit.gupta.gi@gmail.com

 <!---